Candidiasis is usually endogenous in origin and is not considered to be a sexually transmitted infection.

 First Line therapy

-- Standard C. albicans treatments chould be considered.
+- Standard C. albicans treatments can be considered.

 If standard treatments have failed, higher dose azoles or nystatin for a longer duration - 2 weeks as a minimum.
-A MSHC discussion group recommended twice daily topical antifungals of 2 classes for 14 days in order to address resistance problems – can be considered, otherwise:
+A MSHC discussion group recommended twice daily topical antifungals of 2 classes for 14 days in order to address resistance problems – otherwise:

 - Boric acid pessaries 600mg VAGINALLY nightly 10-14 days (avoid in pregnancy).
 Success rate is estimated at 70%.
 Available from pharmacy at MSHC and selected compounding pharmacies - poisoning/toxicity must be discussed with patient if accidentally ingested orally.